Indiibot

 Uniqlo's UT line is the clearest case study.
 Uniqlo turned simple graphic tees featuring Dragon Ball, Naruto, One Piece, and Studio Ghibli into a global cultural merchandise phenomenon.
 Their anime collaborations consistently sell out within days.
 A single Uniqlo UT Dragon Ball collection can generate tens of millions of dollars in revenue globally.
 The model: mass market, accessible price point, high-quality print on a quality base garment, and a licensed property with an existing passionate fanbase.

-In the UK and Europe, anime merchandise is a standard category in mainstream retail.
+In the UK and Europe, anime merchandise is now a standard category in mainstream retail.
 Primark stocks anime apparel in every major store.
 ASOS has a dedicated anime section.
-The fandom is so established that these mass-market retailers see it as a core fashion category, not a niche.
+These mass-market retailers see it as a core fashion category, not a niche.

 India is roughly 3 to 5 years behind the West on this adoption curve.
 The culture is arriving.
 The spending power is growing.
 The question is: who will be the Indian brand that rides this wave?